geotrev/undernet/docs/javascript.md

 ### Customizing Component Imports

 You may not want to include _every single_ component in your project.
 For example, let's say you only need the [Modal](/docs/components/modals) component.
-Grab component you need directly through destructured imports.
+Import the component directly as a named import.

 ```js
 import { Modals } from "undernet"